alarm-redist/redist/task_tracker.md

 # ----- ACTIVE TASKS -----

+**Use Sparse Matrix LDL for log tau**

+Use this: https://github.com/samuel-watson/SparseChol for computing log tau terms since graph laplacians are symmetric and sparse for large number of districts

 **Do Resampling in c++**
 For `run_gsmc_plans` make the resampling happen in c++ instead of R. This will save on memory overhead since you don't need to do reindexing in R and can use the dummy matrix for space.